UTNuclearRoboticsPublic/rviz_plugin_osvr/README.md

 `sudo nano /etc/udev/rules.d/50-OSVR.rules`

 Make sure the 'group' includes your current user.
-Then reload the udev rules with:
+Then reboot to reload the udev rules.

-`udevadm control --reload-rules && udevadm trigger`